minitumb/MANTIS-AR-GLASSES/README.md

 - Use a bluetooth multimeter and display the obtained data on the screen of the glasses.
-- View the temperatures of electronic circuits with the MLX90640 thermal camera.
+- View the temperatures of electronic circuits with the MLX90640 thermal camera, displaying the video and the number data in the screen.

-With these features, the Mantis AR Glasses wearer will be able to use a multimeter from the glasses and monitor circuit temperatures.
+With these features, the Mantis AR Glasses wearer will be able to use the multimeter directly with the glasses and monitor circuit temperatures.

 > ***This project has been realized by the students of the department of electronics of the institute CIFP Don Bosco LHII.***